wildfly/quickstart/wsat-simple/README.md

 Note that we use the `jboss-as-quickstart@jboss.org` user for these examples.
 You need to substitute it with your own user name.

-Open up a shell and from the directory of your choice run the following command to create our wsatsimple application.
+Open a shell command prompt and change to a directory of your choice.
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6.0` for quickstarts running on JBoss Enterprise Application Platform 6, or `jbossas-7` for quickstarts running on JBoss AS 7:

-        rhc app create -a wsatsimple -t jbossas-7
+    rhc app create -a wsatsimple -t APPLICATION_TYPE

 _NOTE_: The domain name for this application will be `wsatsimple-YOUR_DOMAIN_NAME.rhcloud.com`.
 Here we use the _quickstart_ domain.
 You will need to replace it with your own OpenShift domain name.

-You should see some output which will show the application being deployed and also the URL at which it can be accessed.
-If creation is successful, you should see similar output:
+This command creates an OpenShift application called `wsatsimple` and will run the application inside the `jbosseap-6.0`  or `jbossas-7` container.
+You should see some output similar to the following:

     Creating application: wsatsimple
     Now your new domain name is being propagated worldwide (this might take a minute)...